Chianti Classico DOCG

-Chianti Classico Riserva Poggio Torselli is dark ruby red in colour with vibrant and pronounced highlights.
-In the glass it is limpid and viscous.
+Chianti Classico Poggio Torselli is dark ruby red in colour with vibrant highlights.

-Chianti Classico Poggio Torselli nicely complements all meat dishes (white and red) and the soups of the traditional Tuscan cuisine (ribollita, pappa al pomodoro, and acqua cotta).
+Chianti Classico Poggio Torselli nicely complements all meat dishes and vegetable soups (like those of the traditional Tuscan cuisine: ribollita, pappa al pomodoro and acqua cotta).

-Since 2017 Poggio Torselli is conducted under organic farming methods and grows its grapes following principles of biodynamic faming.
+Since 2017 Poggio Torselli has adopted organic farming methods and biodynamic viticulture practises.